Wyoming

 • Amending § 6-10-106 to make clear that firearms rights are lost by virtue of any felony conviction absent restoration by pardon or statutory process; and

-• Amending § 7-13-105(f) to provide that “all other rights lost” as a result of conviction (now including firearms rights to non-violent offenders) are restored automatically to non-violent first felony offenders on the same basis as the rights to sit on a jury and hold public office five years after completion of sentence.
+• Amending § 7-13-105(f) to provide that “all other rights lost” as a result of conviction (now including firearms rights for non-violent first offenders) are restored automatically to non-violent first felony offenders on the same basis as the rights to sit on a jury and hold public office five years after completion of sentence.

 II.
 Pardon policy & practice